tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxL.md

 * U-Boot: watchdog will reset the system after using `wdt start [timeout]`.
   Watchdog is enabled but not configured for automatic servicing.
   If needed, `CONFIG_WATCHDOG` can be activated in defconfig.
+* U-Boot: not booting when building with secure boot enabled.
+With updating to NXP base v2024.04 the size of SPL is larger than with older versions.
+It is recommended to build with only one RAM configuration enabled.
+For example, use `TQMA8MPXL_RAM_SINGLE_2GB` instead of `TQMA8MPXL_RAM_MULTI` in U-Boot defconfig.
+Other config settings can easily be added.

 ## Build Artifacts